EzmaMeow/RPGMakerSniplets/README.md

   Currently it provide each class with a base and factor for each of the three skills and functions for getting this value for the used of roll checks.

--Modual: Story:
+-Modual:
+  -Story:
     This is more of an example.
 It contains a way to trigger events by script call instead of depending on parallel processes.
     It also meant to provide session base varibles and tools to help regulate the story progression, but that will be unque to the game so it is unlikly I will add that here.
       -a use example: lets say I have a lot of events representing road blockers.
 Instead of setting them all to parallel processes to check the game state, they are instead added to the story state notify system and only run their checks when the state is changed or Story.notify get called.
       -It also allow a way to get a stated by a string instead of an id if set up that way.
 This allows prototypes to switch game varibles around without having to edit all the events that depends on that varible.
 I guess once can add a version checker and do such thing for non prototpes without breaking saves
       -in short, this modual is meant to help manage story progressions that might be too crazy to handle with just event limitations.

+  -Windows:
+    windows usally need to be injected into the existing scene or hanlde directly.
+If I provide a way to inject it out of the box, I will comment the file at the top
+    -Window_Notify:
+      This is an example window that display a window at the top of the screen for 120 frames.
+It will stack notifcations in a hash where the key is the message and value is the amount of times it was called.
+This will keep the window up as long as there are messages in the queue hash, but also allow the queue to compress same messages by apending x# (where # is the value) when value is greater than 1.